 Our EU reprensentative according to Art.
 27 GDPR is: Schlossberg Switzerland Gmbh, Markplatz 6, 70173 Stuttgart, Germany.

 In the event that you wish to raise objections to the recording, processing and use of your personal data by us in accordance with these data privacy regulations, either in whole or in part, you are kindly invited to address your objections to the Data Processor.

 2 GENERAL PURPOSES OF DATA PROCESSING

 We use personal data for the purpose of operating the website and our webshop.

 This site uses SSL or TLS encryption for security reasons and for the protection of the transmission of confidential content, such as the inquiries you send to us as the site operator.
 You can recognize an encrypted connection in your browser’s address line when it changes from “http://” to “https://” and the lock icon is displayed in your browser’s address bar.
 If SSL or TLS encryption is activated, the data you transfer to us cannot be read by third parties.

 3 WHICH DATA WE USE AND WHY

-are used to provide the following services: Infrastructure and platform services, computing capacity, storage space and database services, security services and technical maintenance services that we use for the purpose of operating the website.
+The hosting services used by maxcluster GmbH, Lise-Meitner-Str.
+1b, 33104 Paderborn, Germany, serve to provide the following services: Infrastructure and platform services, computing capacity, storage space and database services, security services and technical maintenance services that we use for the purpose of operating the website.